rackerlabs/rackspace-howto-dev/content/cloud-images/cloud-images-faq.md

 up as an option in the Region dropdown on either the Server List or Create Server pages.
 API users can look directly in their service catalog.
-To learn more about regions in the Rackspace cloud, please see the Knowledge Center article titled [Where are the Rackspace data centers located?](/how-to/rackspace-data-centers-and-regions).
+To learn more about regions in the Rackspace cloud, please see the Knowledge Center article[Where are the Rackspace data centers located?](/how-to/rackspace-data-centers-and-regions).

 #### What if someone shares an image to me that I don't want, or if I don't know the person?